Anemy/codemod/README.md

 # codemod [![][coverage_img]][coverage_url]

 Get your code looking the way you want it.
-Automated.
+AI powered code modification on an entire codebase.

 ## Development